dirobu/copypaste-1704/README.md

 	Output:

-	Have you seen Doe ?
+	Have you seen Doe?
-	Have you seen Dig ?
+	Have you seen Dig?